PeifengLi/Map-Reduce-WordCount/README.md

 # CS645 Advanced Database Systems
 We will going to perform simple MapReduce job using hadoop streaming.
 There will be two experiments in this MapReduce task.
+A sample utf-8 format ebook was stored in the input folder and named input.txt.

 ## Experiment 1
 Execute the WordCount Job including sorting the result into one file.